hiroki1389/hiroki1389/README.md

 - 🎓 Graduate Student
 - 🧠 Interested in System Architecture, Financial IT, and Security
-- 🌱 Learning React for web development and Unity for VR Reserch
+- 🌱 Learning React for web development and Unity for VR Research
 - 📚 Also studying for certifications in finance and a broad range of other fields